gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 <!-- (2021-12-26 19:10 CET) -->

-I created my account using my Gmail address, there I can sign in just by clicking the "Sign in with Google" icon on the page and entering
+I created my account using my Gmail address, there I can sign in just by clicking the "Sign in with Google" icon on the page.

-* email: gmacario@gmail.com

 Once authenticated, I will get redirected to <https://platform.symbl.ai/#/home>

 > **Welcome Gianpaolo Macario!**